 19 North Square

 The house that famed silversmith, American patriot, and Revolutionary War hero Paul Revere and his family lived in from 1770 to 1800 is the oldest building in downtown Boston.
 Built around 1680, it has housed many immigrants to the North End since Revere lived there.
 In 1902, one of his great-grandsons bought the house to ensure its preservation.
 The Paul Revere Memorial Association was formed, and in 1908 the house was opened as one of the nation’s first historic house museums.
 Today, visitors can see a colonial garden, a 900-pound bell, and a bolt from the USS Constitution.
-The museum is open year-round (closed on Mondays January through March) and offers a student discount.
+The museum is open year-round and offers a student discount.